Cosmo-Tech/Babylon-End-User-Doc/docs/guides/az_requirements.md

     * **Platform Api**
         - Platform.Admin (Application)

+    For those concerned with specifics Azure policies, all Microsoft Graph's permissions can be deleted excepted User.Read.All (Application), but this implies that some operations would be handled manually.
+The platform API permission is mandatory.

     !!! important
         Babylon App registration needs **Owner** role on Cosmo Tech Platform Resource Group to grants full access to manage all resources, including the ability to assign roles in Azure RBAC.